Skip links

 September 24, 2023

 Touchdown!
-The substantial sample of the asteroid Bennu has arrived on Earth, arrived on the Osiris Rex probe, which launched in 2016 and explored the asteroid from 2018 to 2021.
-The mother probe, which remained in space, can now continue on to another target: the
+A substantial sample of the asteroid Bennu has arrived on Earth, aboard the Osiris-Rex probe, which launched in 2016 and explored the asteroid from 2018 to 2021.
+The mother probe, which remained in space, can now continue on to another target: the asteroid Apophis,

 August 23, 2023